deckerr95/decky-plugin-manager/README.md

 ## Purpose of this project

 It's a common occurrence after a SteamOS update that some Decky plugins are not updated in time.
-This results in Decky crashing.
+This can result Decky crashing.
 For users, the only real options to fix this are:

-1. Going into desktop mode, opening a terminal, and deleting the plugin dir from `/home/deck/homebrew/plugins/`
+1. Going into desktop mode, opening a terminal, and deleting the plugin dir from `~/homebrew/plugins/`

 2. SSH-ing into the deck, and deleting the plugin